Advice: Get to the top of Table Mountain and see the city sprawled below

-Annual events.
 The Cape Minstrel Carnival takes place on January 2 every year and is a highlight of the city’s calendar.
 The Cape Town Festival in March is an electric cultural event that brings the best of South African and international artists to the people, all for free.
 Two Ocean Marathon, known as the world’s most beautiful marathon, takes place over the Easter Weekend.

-The future.
 Crime is an ongoing concern, but note that most incidents occur away from tourist areas.
 Take the usual precautions and don’t flash your wealth, don’t visit no-go zones and don’t walk when there are no other people around.
 Don’t let your credit card out of sight and keep a close eye on how it is handled.